graphile/graphile.github.io/src/pages/postgraphile/usage-cli.md

 As PostGraphile evolves, we add more features; however we can't always enable these features by default as they may be breaking changes.
-There are also options that may have security repurcussions.
+There are also options that may have security repercussions.
 For this reason, many features are behind flags.
 We understand this page is very long, so we've included some default option sets you might like to use: